MikPak/Iaso/vaatimusmaarittelu-pohja.md

 ## XXXXXX-service/software requirement definition

-Document's version number X.Y
+Document's version number 0.1

 ### Material classification

-Protected/public
+Public

 ### Permission

 Who owns the document?

+This document is owned by JAMK University of Applied Sciences.

 ## Contents

 Table of contents?

+//TODO

 ## Introduction

   * What is the purpose of this document
+  -This document is for specifying the requirements for this project
   * What is it associated with?
+  -This document is for an online quiz game for nursing students
-  * Important thing to know
+  * Important things to know
+  -This is a student project of second year Software Engineering students in JAMK University of Applied Sciences
   * Relevant information to the reader?
+  -

 ### Short product/service description/customer profile

   * What is expected of the defined service?
-Briefly
+Briefly -an online quiz game for nursing students.
+The game improves the deduction skills, mathematical skills, and the ability to read  pharmaceutical information.
   * Client story
+  -

 ### Client

   * Who is the client, contact information ?
-  * If the information is on the project plan, put the links here!
+  -Nursing department of JAMK University of Applied Sciences (If the information is on the project plan, put the links here!)

 ### Supplier

   * Who is the supplier, contact information?
+  -
-  * If the information is on the project plan, put the links here!
+  (If the information is on the project plan, put the links here!)

 ### Schedule

   * What is initially going to be made and when?
+  -
-  * Recommended to be a part of the project plan?
+  (Recommended to be a part of the project plan)

 | Waypoint | Begins | Ends | | |
 |:-----:|:-----:|:-----:|:-----:|:-----:|